-CompTIA Linux+ validates the competencies required of an early career system administrator supporting Linux systems.
+CompTIA Linux+ validates the competencies required of IT Professionals supporting Linux systems.

 The new CompTIA Linux+ is geared to teach the learner who will use Linux to manage everything from cars and smartphones to servers and supercomputers, as a vast number of enterprises use Linux in cloud, cybersecurity, mobile and web administration applications.

 In the new CompTIA Linux+, candidates are only required to pass one exam for certification.
 However, the new certification is no longer eligible for the LPI 2-for-1 offer.

 - CompTIA Linux+ is the only job-focused Linux certification covering the latest foundational skills demanded by hiring managers.

 - Unlike other certifications, the new exam includes performance-based and multiple-choice questions to identify the employees who can do the job.

 - The exam covers tasks associated with all major distributions of Linux, setting the foundation for advanced vendor/distro-specific knowledge.

 CompTIA Linux+ Power by LPI will be available through October 1, 2019, at which time will retire and not be available.
 CompTIA Linux+ covers common tasks in major distributions of Linux, including the Linux command line, basic maintenance, installing and configuring workstations, and networking.

 The two exams cover the following domains: